cal-itp/mobility-marketplace/content/_actions/providers.md

 image: /assets/uploads/card-providers-map.svg
 ref_id: m79ixx7
 ---
-California has more than 300 transit agencies and providers—explore them by county, passenger volume, fare revenue, and other data points
+California has more than 300 transit agencies and providers—explore them by county, passenger volume, fare revenue, and other data points.